Code of Silence (1985 film)

-Originally written as a potential fourth Dirty Harry film, the screenplay by Michael Butler and Dennis Shryack passed through multiple hands before being purchased by Orion Pictures for $800,000 in 1983.
-After several high-profile actors turned down the lead role, Chuck Norris was cast in 1984, marking a departure from his usual martial arts films and helping to legitimize his career.
-The production, directed by Chicago native Andrew Davis, was filmed extensively on location in Chicago, showcasing several iconic landmarks.
-Molly Hagan, cast straight out of drama school, found the experience formative for her career, while Dennis Farina, then a Chicago police officer, credited the film as a significant break that helped launch his transition into full-time acting.
+Originally written as a potential fourth Dirty Harry film, the screenplay by Michael Butler and Dennis Shryack passed through multiple hands before being purchased by Orion Pictures.
+After several high-profile actors turned down the lead role, Chuck Norris was cast, marking a departure from his usual martial arts films and helping to legitimize his career.
+The production, directed by Chicago native Davis, was filmed extensively on location in the city, showcasing several local landmarks.